saadasghar96/Echo-v0.1/README.md

 # Echo-v0.1

-This is just a sample to demonstrate C# code base to employers.
+This is just a sample to demonstrate C# code base to potential employers.